-This will be done through a joint task and finish group whose task will be to develop an analysis alongside potential solutions for HEIs to consider as part of the-checklist materials.
-This group, once established, will agree a timeline for the completion of its work.
+This will be done through a joint working group whose task will be to develop the checklist materials.
+The working group, once established, will agree a timeline for the completion of its work.

 ii) Further examination of ethnicity pay gap data and actions being taken by employers: